-- Further progress towards the installation of the first ATEN waste heat to power technology at a power station. - Expansion of the EcoQuip MSLT Gen4 fleet in both light and communications tower variants and deployment of an expanded fleet in resource sector and construction markets in Australia and USA. - Continued repair and sale deployment of the proprietary Wescone W300 crusher in Australia and internationally and development of an expanded Wescone offering and related partnerships.
+- Further progress towards the installation of the first ATEN waste heat to power technology at a power station. - Expansion of the deployed EcoQuip MSLT fleet in resource sector and construction markets in Australia and USA. - Continue sale and repair deployment of the proprietary Wescone W300 crusher in Australia and internationally and development of an expanded Wescone offering and related partnerships.